padrojacodal/iOS-Style-Guide/README.md

 It can be have more then 3 configurations depending on the project requirements.
 Can have different naming conventions too.

-##### Application name, bundle identifier, icons should be based on the configurations.
+##### Note: Application name, bundle identifier, icons should be based on the configurations.

 ##